thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

 	return ctrl.Result{}, nil
 }
 ```
-- In main we included the records and get  the `Recorder`.
+- In main we included the records and get  the `Recorder` from manager.

  ```go
     if err = (&controllers.GreetReconciler{